-Olivia Hale is a sophomore at IUPUI and plans to major in Public Safety Management and minor in Spanish.
-In addition, Olivia plans to apply for the accelerated master's program at the O'Neill School.
+Olivia Hale is in her final semester at IUPUI in Public Safety Management.
+In addition, Olivia of beginning the accelerated master's program in Criminal Justice and Public Safety Management at the O'Neill School with a minor in Religious Studies.
 After completing her degree, she plans to enter into the career path of federal law enforcement, specifically in counterterrorism or a special investigations unit.
 Olivia chose IUPUI and O'Neill School because of the diversity the campus has to offer.
-In the future, Olivia plans to work in a larger city where she can be exposed to many different individuals and she knows that IUPUI and O'Neill School will provide her with the absolute best instructors and academic experiences.
+In the future, Olivia plans to work in a larger city where she can be exposed to many different individuals, and she knows that IUPUI and O'Neill School will provide her with the absolute best instructors and academic experiences.
+Olivia is currently a cadet in the Indiana University Police Department Program.

-Reece Thompson has spent his time at the O’Neill School working toward his bachelor’s degree is Public Safety Management.
-Reece chose O’Neill School because it offered the degree and programs he needed to fulfill his short and long term goals.
-Reece feels his college goals are quite simple—he wants to graduate with a job lined up and make a lasting impact on campus.
-Reece chose to study Public Safety Management with a minor in Civic Leadership because of the great opportunities.
+Reece Thompson has spent his last 4 years at the O’Neill School working toward his bachelor’s degree in Public Safety Management with a minor in Civic Leadership.
+Reece chose O’Neill School of Public and Environment Affairs because it offered the degree and programs he needed to fulfill his short and long-term goals.
+Reece chose to study Public Safety Management with a minor in Civic Leadership because of the unique combination of degrees that highlights his work inside and outside of IUPUI.
 He feels this degree makes him capable of pursing a leadership position in law enforcement.
-Before graduation, Reece plans to apply to different police departments in Indiana so he can develop a foundation for his career.
-His long-term goal is to work with a federal department so he can bring experience back to help local communities.
+His long-term goal is to become a future leader in law enforcement.

-Darian is a second generation police officer aspiring to a career with the Indiana State Police, Indianapolis Metropolitan Police Department or the Marion County Sheriff’s Department.
-Darian has already gained some security experiance having worked for Excise and the Indianapolis Motor Speedway.
-Darian enjoys fishing, hunting and weightlifting. (updated 8/17).
+Darian is a second generation police officer.
+Darian gained some security experience having worked for Excise and the Indianapolis Motor Speedway.
+Darian enjoys fishing, hunting and weightlifting.

 Jacob is a 2016 graduate of South Dearborn High School.
-He received an AS in Criminal Justice through Ivy Tech Community College then transferred to Indiana University East where he is working to complete his bachelor’s.
+He received an AS in Criminal Justice through Ivy Tech Community College then transferred to Indiana University East to complete his bachelor’s degree.

-Recently, August 2019, Jacob was hired by Aurora Police Department as an officer.
+In August 2019, Jacob was hired by Aurora Police Department as an officer.
 Both Jacob’s father and grandfather were law enforcement officers, making him a third generation officer.
 Jacob was fortunate enough to be hired by the same department his grandfather served as Chief of Police over 35 years ago.
+His younger brother, Bret, is a deputy for the Dearborn County Sheriff Office.

 Jacob is looking forward to a long, rewarding career in law enforcement.